klitscher/my_first_repository/README.md

 # my_first_repository

-Got all the way through 1 and 2, woot!
+Got all the way through git 1 and 2, woot!